-Are you looking for an advebture by the sea?
+Are you looking for an adventure by the sea?
 Malindi Beach’s north shore is a famous surfing spot.
-Water skiing, deep sea fishing, snorkelling, scuba diving, Dhow excursions and boating are also widely available.
+Water skiing, deep-sea fishing, snorkeling, scuba diving, Dhow excursions, and boating are also widely available.
 Being a developed tourist spot, Malindi Beach offers a myriad of great restaurants as well as retail shops.

 Malindi’s laid-back town is also a place longing to be explored.
 It is steeped in rich heritage with many cultural and historical places to discover such as the beautiful Gede Ruins and Mida Creek.

-Location: Malindi Bay at the mouth of the Galana River, 120 kilometres northeast of Mombasa.
+Location: Malindi Bay at the mouth of the Galana River, 120 kilometers northeast of Mombasa.